Half of grade 6A playing TuxType in pairs or solo.

 Thank you for your interest in developing world computing.

-My name is Piers Duffell and I am an American volunteer living in Swaziland.
+My name is Piers Duffell and I live in Swaziland.
 This campaign seeks to benefit the Sidvokodvo Nazarane Primary School.
 Let me introduce you to some of the students who will benefit from this lab.

 Here are some of the fifth grade students before a lesson...